nebulis33/linda-blog/_posts/2019-05-21-keep-going.md

 >
 > Your blossoming and your growth -- which is to say, your success -- is always, always, inevitably, on the other side of a risk.
 It's on the other side of a bold choice.
 It's on the edge, waiting for you, on the other side of your fear.
 >
 > This is true whether it's career, or faith, a relationship, or love -- when you find it, it will only be after you've taken that big, giant, daring leap.
-It will be you, standing at the tip of a ravine, or maybe it's a tall cliff rising over a deep canyon \u2026 you're looking down and looking across, your heartbeat is rising, your sweat glands are pulsing.
+It will be you, standing at the tip of a ravine, or maybe it's a tall cliff rising over a deep canyon... you're looking down and looking across, your heartbeat is rising, your sweat glands are pulsing.
 You will be here many times.
 You will be called to do this again and again and again.
 >
 > And what you will find is -- your obstacles, your broken places, the spots where you've healed, the things you've overcome -- this is the source of your strength, and it also is the source of your beauty.